MEET THE OWNER

 Building with Craft and Purpose

-My first employer was James Handley.
-We worked on everything from highly customised carpentry through to large stable builds.
-James and his team set the standard early for me.
-Work ethic mattered.
-Patience mattered.
+I’m Flynn Hessenberger, I like being outdoors, physical work and a good mental challenge.
+Sitting behind a desk was never going to be my thing.
+From the start, I knew I didn’t want to work for just any builder.
+I wanted to learn the craft properly.
+My first employer taught me a lot.
+Work ethic and patience mattered.
 Doing things properly, even when no one was watching, it all mattered.
 It was a decent-sized crew, which meant I learned quickly that there’s more than one way to approach a job.
 Different tradesmen, different methods, same end goal.
 That shaped how I work with people to this day.

-After that, I moved into working with a custom home builder doing large renovations, extensions, and new builds.
-Architecturally designed homes, using designer fixtures and materials, where details were paramount.
+My second employer did more architecturally designed homes, using designer fixtures and materials, where details were paramount.
 That’s where my confidence grew and I started learning how to help run projects, not just build them.
 Scheduling, coordination, problem-solving on the fly, all the things clients never see, but feel when they’re missing.

 I also learned a few lessons the hard way.
 I always remember what he once said to me,